PuruVJ/puruvjdev/src/blog/how-i-created-personal-site-part-1.md

 ---
-title: (Part 1) How I created my personal site
+title: (Part 1) Tech Stack & Design -  How I created my personal site
 date: 27 June, 2020 9:50
 description: In this post, I delve into the details of the design part of how I built my personal site with StencilJS and what did I use to do so.
 cover_image: assets/media/brick-wall.jpg